ezraroi/Human-AI-Collab/output/theorists.md

 **Legacy**
 Kahneman's research fundamentally changed multiple fields, including economics, psychology, and public policy, earning him the Presidential Medal of Freedom in 2013.
 He was a professor emeritus at Princeton University at the time of his death on March 27, 2024, at the age of 90.

 ---

-## [THEORIST] e
-The Structural Framework, Domain: CognitiveScience, Temporal: Static

-Provides the **"Channel 1" Distinction**.
-- **Object vs. Subject:** Used to define the "Category Error."
-The AI is a Piagetian **Object** (tool) mistakenly treated as a Vygotskian **Subject**.

-Jean Piaget (1896-1980) was a highly influential Swiss psychologist and biologist, widely recognized as a pioneer of **developmental child psychology**.
-His work fundamentally changed the understanding that children think differently from adults, proposing instead that they are active, "little scientists" who construct their own knowledge through interactions with their environment.
-Key Contributions
-- **Theory of Cognitive Development:** Piaget is best known for his theory that children universally progress through four sequential stages of intellectual growth:
-    - **Sensorimotor Stage** (birth to approx. age 2): Learning through senses and motor actions, developing object permanence (understanding objects still exist when out of sight).
-    - **Preoperational Stage** (approx. ages 2 to 7): Development of language and symbolic thought (play-acting, imagination), though thinking is often egocentric (difficulty seeing others' perspectives).
-    - **Concrete Operational Stage** (approx. ages 7 to 11): The emergence of logical thought and understanding of concepts like conservation and classification, but reasoning is limited to concrete objects and events.
-    - **Formal Operational Stage** (approx. age 12 and up): The development of abstract reasoning, hypothetical thinking, and complex problem-solving abilities.
-- **Constructivism:** He introduced the theory that children actively build their understanding of the world, rather than passively receiving information, a concept that has deeply influenced modern education.
-- **Genetic Epistemology:** Piaget coined this term for the study of the origins of knowledge, bridging his interests in biology and philosophy to understand how knowledge develops across childhood.

-His research and ideas continue to influence fields beyond psychology, including education, sociology, and philosophy, advocating for child-centered and discovery-based learning environments.

----